How to Brew Irish Stout at Home (Beginner-Friendly Guide)

 - At 10 minutes: If using, add a whirlfloc tablet to help with clarity.1 Whirlfloc Tablet

 - After the 60-minute boil, remove the pot from heat.
-Cool the wort (unfermented beer) as quickly as possible by placing the pot in an ice bath or using a wort chiller.
+Cool the wort (unfermented beer) as quickly as possible using an ice bath or wort chiller.
 The goal is to get it down to about 70°F.

 - Place the fermenter in a dark, cool space (around 65-70°F) and let it ferment for at least 2 weeks.
 You’ll notice bubbling in the airlock within the first 24 hours, signaling active fermentation.

-- After fermentation is complete, dissolve 3/4 cup priming sugar in 2 cups of boiling water.
-Cool and mix with the beer in a bottling bucket.
-Siphon into bottles, cap them, and store in a dark place at room temperature for 2 weeks to carbonate.3/4 cup Priming Sugar
+- After fermentation slows and bubbling has mostly stopped (usually around two weeks), dissolve the priming sugar in 2 cups of boiling water.
+Cool and mix with the beer in a bottling bucket.3/4 cup Priming Sugar